bbaraki/bbaraki.github.io/index.md

 ---
 ---
 ## About Me
 Hello, my name is Bruke.
-I am passionate in understanding how we can make robots more intelligent and enable them to be more collaborators with humans.
+I truely commited to making robots more intelligent and enabling collaboration with us humans.

+Email: bbaraki2002@gmail.com

 ## Table of Contents
 <ul class="toc">